In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 Does visiting the mock scrape.

-This is why we make make scrapes!
-We finally have a mature buck visiting the mock scrape during daylight hours!
+This is why we make make mock scrapes!
+We finally have a mature buck visiting our scrape during daytime hours and in the hunting season!

-Buck working the licking branch.
-You can clearly see the scrape dripper above him.
+A mature buck working the licking branch.
+The branch is about chest high and you can clearly see the scrape dripper above him.

 Look at the time in the lower right corner.
-This mock scrape has done its job and brought this buck in during the daylight hours.
+This mock scrape has done its job and brought this buck in during the legal light.
 That is why we use a scrape dripper!

-We hope that you have learned how to make a mock scrape and enjoyed the tips and pics!
+We hope that you have learned how to make mock scrapes and enjoyed the deer hunting tips and pics!

-Making mock scrapes and hunting over them can be very exciting and rewarding if done correctly.
+Making mock scrapes and hunting over them can be very exciting and rewarding if done with a solid hunting strategy.

 So what are you waiting For?